 2. Budapest, Hungary

 Budapest is easily one of the best cities in Europe for so many reasons.
-You can find so many AirBnB’s in the Jewish quarter that are really cheap and the location is great for getting around on foot.
+You can find so many hostels and AirBnB’s in the Jewish quarter that are really cheap and the location is great for getting around on foot.
 Everything in Budapest is very affordable, from the thermal baths, to taxis, restaurants and bars, so you can really make the most of your visit to this city.
 A favourite restaurant was Mazel Tov, and if you want a cool place to have cheap drinks, you have to visit Szimpla Kert ruin bar.

 1. Krakow, Poland